markehammons/Skylight/README.md

 point to your xdg-shell-unstable-v6.xml, your include path, and the path that contains the .so files on your system.

 ### Note for Part 3
-I had to add the file xdg-shell-unstable-v6-protocol.h from a manual build of wlroots to get this step able to work.
+The file, xdg-shell-unstable-v6-protocol.h, from a manual build of wlroots was necessary for this step to function correctly.
-My distribution's wlroots-devel package does not contain this file, despite the wlr_xdg_shell_v6.h header and depending on this protocol
+My distribution's wlroots-devel package does not contain this file despite the wlr_xdg_shell_v6.h header and depending on this protocol.

 ## Implementation

 I have implemented the Wayland McWayface part 1 demo as written [here](https://github.com/ddevault/mcwayface/blob/f89092e7d38e43c55583098beadde26b3d1235eb/src/main.c) for the most part.
-Below are the list of changes I've made...
+Below are the list of changes I have made.

 * I did not use `wl_container_of` in a few places where the original demo did.
 Instead of